jnmasterjn/CAS/README.md

-#cas website
+# CAS Website

+## About
-This is one of my CAS for the IB programme, built by CSS and Html.
+This website serves as one of my projects for the Creativity, Activity, Service (CAS) component of the International Baccalaureate (IB) programme.
+It's designed to showcase various CAS activities and experiences.

+## Technologies
+- HTML
+- CSS

+## Features
+- Some projects and experiences I have conducted during my high school at Mingdao High School International Department.